toluwajosh/toluwajosh.github.io/_posts/2020-02-13-python-essentials-iterables-and-functions.md

 ---
 layout: post
 author: Joshua Owoyemi
-title: Python Essentials - Variables and Types
+title: Python Essentials - Iterables and Functions
 comments: true
 tag: Python Programming
 excerpt: In this video, I talk about Iterables such as Lists, Tuples and Strings.
 I also introduce Functions as an element that makes programming more efficient and reusable.